“Misery is a river of tears that whispers my name in a constant hiss.”

 With apprehension, I rephrased the question.
 “Who is she?”

 He sighed audibly and attempted to gradually make me see.
 “The witch has sought a twisted revenge, delighting in the anguish of her enemies.
-The spell she cast not only caused our queen to turn against those she loves, but to love the one who, if reason had not been robbed from her, she would bitterly despise.”
+The spell she cast not only caused our queen to turn against those she loves, but it has made her love the one who, if reason had not been robbed from her, she would naturally bitterly despise.”

 I pondered his riddle.
 I had turned against the ones I love—the werewolves.
 How many kindred souls had I slain?
 How many had I harmed whom I should have loved?
 Anguish wasn’t a descriptive enough word to suit the type of pain that stabbed at me.
 But the only way to stop this was to kill the witch, the one whom justifiably I would despise.
 But he was suggesting the witch had made me love her.
 I loved her?
 Who?